castdrian/3Down/README.md

 ### Donations

-If you want to support me you can do that right [Here](paypal.me/adrifcastr)
+If you want to support me you can do that right [Here](https://www.paypal.me/adrifcastr) (I am seeding the Torrents by myself rn!)